Terms & Conditions

 The Student is strongly advised by Oxbridge International Summer School to take out insurance to insure against the consequences of needing to cancel at any time.
 The Student is referred to Clause 8.5 (Insurance) for further terms in relation to insurance.

-If the Student is unable to attend, on account of their visa application being rejected, the Oxbridge International Summer School may choose to refund your course fees, not including the deposit.
+If the Student is unable to attend, on account of their visa application being rejected or can prove travel was restricted due to COVID-19, the Oxbridge International Summer School may choose to refund your course fees, not including the deposit.

 Oxbridge International Summer School shall ensure that all Personnel have sufficient capacity, competence, skill and experience to be able to discharge the functions assigned to them.
 Oxbridge International Summer School shall be solely responsible for the supervision, daily direction and control of Personnel.